-Dog bites fall under the area of personal injury law.
+Dog bite cases fall under the area of personal injury law.
 If the owner of the dog unleashed the dog on the victim, or if the dog attack resulted in serious injuries or death, criminal charges are also likely to be filed.

 Most personal injury attorneys work on a contingency fee basis, meaning they only get paid when they recover compensation for a client.
-That means you don’t have to worry about any out of pocket expenses when you hire a personal injury attorney to represent you in a dog bite case.
+That means you don’t have to worry about any out-of-pocket expenses when you hire an experienced dog bite lawyer to represent you in a Los Angeles dog bite case.

 What Will a Dog Bite Lawyer Do?

 A lawyer can evaluate your case and make sure you receive the compensation you are entitled to for your injuries.
 This not only includes your medical bills but any rehabilitation costs and lost wages.

 In addition, an experienced Los Angeles dog bite lawyer knows that any damages must include the cost of long-term therapy and psychological counseling.
 Even what seems like a minor dog bite can cause the victim to experience flashbacks, nightmares and even symptoms of PTSD.